menu

 Living in Greenville

 Greenville is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 763 people and two constituent neighborhoods, Greenville is the 445th largest community in Florida.
+With a population of 763 people and two associated neighborhoods, Greenville is the 445th largest community in Florida.

 One of the nice things about Greenville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.